In Ontario your driver's licence is provided by DriveTest and the vehicle's registration is distributed by Service Ontario.

 Your registration sticker must be renewed annually or every two years before the renewal date.
 The renewal of your sticker can be done online.
 An email reminder can also be sent 30 or 60 days before the expiration of your registration sticker.
 Military personnel from outside of Ontario with licence plate validation from another region can convert any remaining time on the validation onto an Ontario licence plate sticker.
 For more information, please visit https://www.ontario.ca/page/renew-licence-plate-sticker

-If you need help or have questions related to obtaining your driver's license or registering your vehicle, you can contact the helpline service offered, especially for military families by calling 1 888 333-8545.
+If you need help, or have questions about your driver’s license or vehicle registration, you can contact the Ontario hotline at:

 For more information please contact: